 The Shop: Terry’s Cycle in downtown Alma, Michigan.
 I’ve been going there since we moved here.
-I also do their graphics work, web design, and work the register a day or so a week whilst trying not to fuck things up.
+I also do their graphics work, web design, and work the register a day or so a week now and then whilst trying not to fuck things up.

 Town: Mt.
 Pleasant, Michigan is where I currently reside.
 Oddly enough, I was born in Mt.
 Pleasant, Pennsylvania.

 WPA: Western Pennsylvania.
-The land of partly cloudy skies, rainy summers, yinzers n’at.
+The land of partly cloudy skies, rain-soaked summers, fatalism, traffic, and yinzers.
 Also the land in which I am originally from.